Seattle Dog Bite Lawyers

 Dog Bite Injuries

 Dog bite injuries can range from mild to catastrophic.
 After suffering a dog bite, you should seek medical care as soon as possible.
-Even if it appears to be a minor wound, you or your child may require a vaccine or booster shot and having the wound thoroughly cleaned and treated is essential to prevent infection and promote healing.
+Even if it appears to be a minor wound, you or your child may require a vaccine or booster shot, and having the wound thoroughly cleaned and treated is essential to preventing infection and promoting healing.

 - Puncture wounds